Vayu: Avatars

 American Indologist Philip Lutgendorf says, "According to Madhva whenever Vishnu incarnates on earth, Mukhya Prana/Vayu accompanies him and aids his work of preserving dharma.
 Hanuman the friend and helper of Rama in the Treta Yuga, the strongman Bhima in Mahabharata, set at the end of Dvapara Yuga and Madhva in the Kali Yuga.
-Moreover, since the deity himself does not appear on earth until the end of kali age, the incarnate Vayu/Madhva serves during this period as the sole 'means' to bring souls to salvation".
+Moreover, since the deity himself does not appear on earth until the end of Kali Yuga, the incarnate Vayu/Madhva serves during this period as the sole 'means' to bring souls to salvation".
 Vayu is also known as Pavana and Matharishwa.

 In the Mahabharata, Bhima was the spiritual son of Vayu and played a major role in the Kurukshetra War.
 He utilised his huge power and skill with the mace for supporting Dharma.